hlan-net/BluePills/README.md

 ## 🙏 **Acknowledgments**

+- **AI-Powered Tools**: This project was developed with the assistance of GitHub Copilot and the Gemini CLI.
 - **AT Protocol Team**: Decentralized social networking protocol
 - **BlueSky Team**: Reference PDS implementation and ecosystem
 - **Flutter Team**: Amazing cross-platform framework